asoji/EasyLog/README.md

 void SetConfig()
 {
     cfg.LogPath = Environment.CurrentDirectory + @"\Application.log"; // Set path where you want log to be saved
-    cfg.ShowDate = true; // If this is set to true it will add date to the log cfg.Console = true; // If this is set to true it will print the log to Console too
+    cfg.ShowDate = true; // If this is set to true, it will add date to the log cfg.Console = true; // If this is set to true, it will print the log to Console too cfg.SeperateCriticalLogs = true; // If this is set to true, it will print Critical-Emergency logs to a seperate log file

     // ENTIRELY optional, just add and change if you want. cfg.UseColon = true; // If set to true, uses `:` in logs instead of `=>`